rasmus-kirk/nixarr/docs/wiki/setup/index.md

 **Optimisation**:

-- Reduce the "Scan Media Library" interval for small libraries: See "Scheduled Tasks": {URL}:8096/web/index.html#/dashboard/tasks/
+- Reduce the scan media library interval for small libraries: See `Scheduled Tasks`: {URL}:8096/web/index.html#/dashboard/tasks/

 ## Transmission

-(Instructions missing)
+- ... ?

 ## Radarr

 - Open your browser and go to `{URL}:7878`.
 - You will be asked to set up a new account.
-  - Choose "Forms" as the auth method and choose a username & password.
+  - Choose `Forms` as the auth method and choose a username & password.
   - You can now log in.
-- Go to "Settings" > Media Management > Root Folders and click "Add Root Folder".
-Add `/data/media/library/movies/`, then Save Changes.
+- Go to "Settings" > "Media Management" > "Root Folders" and click `Add Root Folder`.
+Add `/data/media/library/movies/`, then click `Save Changes`.
 - Go to "Settings" > "Download Clients" and add Transmission.

 **Optimisation**:

-- Go to {URL}:7878/settings/mediamanagement and set "Unmonitor Deleted Movies" to true.
+- Go to {URL}:7878/settings/mediamanagement and set `Unmonitor Deleted Movies` to true.

 ## Sonarr

 - Open your browser and go to `{URL}:8989`.
 - You will be asked to set up a new account.
-  - Choose "Forms" as the auth method and choose a username & password.
+  - Choose `Forms` as the auth method and choose a username & password.
   - You can now log in.
-- Go to "Settings" > Media Management > Root Folders and click "Add Root Folder".
-Add `/data/media/library/shows/`, then Save Changes.
+- Go to "Settings" > "Media Management" > "Root Folders" and click `Add Root Folder`.
+Add `/data/media/library/shows/`, then click `Save Changes`.
 - Go to "Settings" > "Download Clients" and add Transmission.
-Change the category to "sonarr".
+Change the category to `sonarr`.

 **Optimisation**:

-- Go to {URL}:8989/settings/mediamanagement and set "Unmonitor Deleted Episodes" to true.
+- Go to {URL}:8989/settings/mediamanagement and set `Unmonitor Deleted Episodes` to true.

 ## Jellyseerr